tom-seddon/beeblink/docs/fs.md

 The message is mainly there for my benefit, in case I switch off the write protection and then forget...

+## Accessing other volumes

+A volume is roughly analogous to a disc, so by default file names refer to files in drives on the current volume.

+You can use the new `::` syntax to access other volumes.

+To get a catalogue of another volume, use `::VOLUME:DRIVE`:

+    *.::OTHERVOLUME:0

+To access a file on another volume, use `::VOLUME:DRIVE:DIR.FILE`:

+    CH."::65BOOT:0.$.STARTUP"

+With this syntax, the drive and directory are mandatory (the current drive and directory only apply to the current volume).
+You may use wildcards in the volume name, but it's an error if it matches more than one volume.

+This syntax is not supported as widely as maybe it should be.
+(For example, you can't change volume using `*DRIVE`.)
+But apart from that, files on other volumes are treated the same as files on the current volume.
+Aside from the inconvenient, verbose names there should be nothing particular to bear in mind when accessing them.

 # Command reference

 ## Commands available in any filing system